shabnamadil/MireldarBabayev/README.md

 ## Appointment with Doctor

-- Book Appointments: Users can schedule appointments with doctors.
+- Book Appointments: Users can schedule appointments with doctor.

 ## User Authentication